joelchelliah/simple-repl-in-haskell/README.md

 Going back to the main use cases of REPLs, you can even add in the evaluator of your own programming language here and create an interactive shell for your language.
 For that you might also want a custom parser in the `read'` step though, so that the evaluator can work on a well defined data structure rather than a string.

 ## Additional functionality
-The fully fleshed out REPLs that come bundled with programming language toolkits, usually have a whole list of additional features and extra functionality.
+The fully fleshed out REPLs that come bundled with programming language toolkits, usually have a considerable list of additional features and extra functionality.
 Even though these will not be covered in this tutorial, most of them are quite simple to implement and can easily be composed into this REPL just like what we did with the four initial steps.
 A few examples are:
   - See a history of inputs and outputs.
   - Set variables that can be accessed and used in later commands to the REPL.
   - Special commands for debugging and error handling.

+Take a moment to consider how these features could be incorporated into out current REPL.

 ## Final thoughts
 There are many different tools and libraries out there for creating really powerful REPLs with lots of different features.
-One such example being [parsec](https://hackage.haskell.org/package/parsec), a library containing a lot of functionality useful for reading and parsing input effectively.
+One such example being [parsec](https://hackage.haskell.org/package/parsec), a library containing a handful of useful functionality for reading and parsing input effectively.

 The main purpose of this tutorial is however to provide a basic understanding of how REPLs work under the hood, and to show how simple it is to create and assemble the four main building blocks that constitute a Read-eval-print-loop.